chandan101223/Sales-Performance-Analysis/README.md

 # Sales-Performance-Analysis
-This dataset about sales performance within two years in four different Regions and My Mission was to Create a dynamic dashboard to track sales performance, analyse key metrics, and visualize trends across various regions.
+This dataset about sales performance within two years in four different Regions and My Mission was to provides a clear overview of sales performance, trends, and key metrics and visualize trends across various regions.
 <br>
 Tools:- Power BI
 <BR>